Dawidemm/iss-position-prediction/README.md

 - `batch_size`: Batch size used in the DataLoaders.

 #### `setup(self, stage: str) -> None`
 Initializes training, validation, and test datasets.
+In this method, the `LatLongDataset` class is utilized for creating instances of training, validation, and test datasets.

 #### `train_dataloader(self) -> DataLoader`
 Returns a DataLoader for training data.